 Head of PR

 Horses sweat in the heat, and the drying of that sweat is how they cool themselves.
 For this reason, being inside a building is worse for them during the summer.
 With less air movement and less ability to move themselves, the sweat can’t evaporate as easily.
 This can cause a horse to overheat, which can have severe consequences.
-In the summer, our horses have shade provided by the windblock and fans during the worst phases of heat.
-They also have unlimited access to cool, fresh, drinking water.
+In the summer, trees provide shade for our horses without reducing their ability to move or blocking the breeze like a building would.
+We also set up fans during the worst phases.
+Our horses also have unlimited access to cool, fresh, drinking water.
 Methods like misters or sprinklers or any other means of getting horses more wet are actually dangerous in humid environments like Iowa as they inhibit evaporative cooling.

 If you see our horses sweating, this means they are sufficiently hydrated and are handling the heat well.
 It does not mean they are uncomfortable or in distress.

 Horses are not harmed by rain.
 Most horses do not go under a roof when it’s raining even if they have one.
 Horses evolved in grasslands where there was no shelter of any kind.
-They lived without difficulty for 55 million years before men started putting them in buildings.
+They lived happily for 55 million years and adapted in order to thrive in multiple harsh environment types before people started putting them in buildings.

 Horses can heat themselves much better with their own coats than with man-made alternatives.
 A blanket compresses a horse’s coat and destroys its ability to insulate while also preventing evaporation of moisture.
 A blanket also means a horse can't flatten their coat to dump heat and cool off.
 The result is that a horse wearing a blanket is often too cold or too warm, sometimes sweaty or with ice in their coat, and thus frequently uncomfortable.
 Blankets can also chafe, rub, or get caught on fences.
 Horses are happier and safer without them.
 The exception to this is horses with underlying health problems.
 Although sometimes rare weather events can make a horse’s coat less effective, these are extremely uncommon.
 That said, we do have a heavy winter blanket stored on the premises for each horse, and we monitor them constantly.
 We know how to tell if a horse is cold.
 Any horse that needs a blanket will get one.